7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Monitor.md

 - Identify and address issues before the users of your system notice them.
 - Azure has 3 kinds of Alerts
-	1. Metric Alerts
+	1. Metric Alerts trigger when a specified threshold is exceeded
+		- Metric based data is the numerical time-sensitive values that represent some aspect of the target resource
-	2. Log Alerts
+	1. Log Alerts notify you when Azure resources change state
+		- Log based data is the querying of content data held in structured, record-based log files that are relevant to the target resource.
-	3. Activity Log events
+	2. Activity Log events  notify you when Azure resources change state
 - Other include
 	- Smart detection alerts - Automatic warnings about issues in web apps through Application insights
 		- Migrate smart detection tyo create alert rules.
 - An alert consists of Alert Rules that combine the settings and conditions you want to monitor, including:
-	- Resources to monitor
+	- `Resource` to monitor
-	- Signals or telemetry to gather from the resources
-	- Conditions to match
+	- `Condition` to match
+		- Signal type  - Metric, Logs, Acticity log
+		- Alert Logic
-	- Action Group are invoked unpon alerting to fulfill responsive steps when an alert triggers
+	- `Action` Group are invoked unpon alerting to fulfill responsive steps when an alert triggers
+	- `Alert Detaails`
+		- Severity
+		- Name and description
 - When monitoring multiple resources, the system evaluates your conditions separately for each resource, and alerts trigger for each resource separately.
 - Alert states
 	- New - not in review